PeterJudgeZA/abl-logging-demo/README.md

 ## Elastic Search filter
-This filter writes log messages to a (local) Elastic Search instance.
+This _writer_ filter writes log messages to a (local) Elastic Search instance.
 Elastic Search (and other ELK-stack products) can be downloaded and installed from (https://www.elastic.co/start) .

+Component type  | Class name
 ---- | ----
-Filter type | Writer
-Filter class | `Example.Filters.ElasticSearchWriter`
+Filter  | `Example.Filters.ElasticSearchWriter`
-Builder class | `Example.Builders.ElasticSearchWriterBuilder`
+Builder | `Example.Builders.ElasticSearchWriterBuilder`

 ### Configuration
 Add `ELASTIC_SEARCH_FILTER` to the `filter` property